What is the National Pediatric Myoclonus Center (NPMC)?

 History of the Center

 The National Pediatric Myoclonus Center (NPMC) was founded in 1985 by Dr. Pranzatelli.
 In 1990 it became a full service center, largely through the efforts of its first research nurse practitioner Elizabeth D. Tate.
 FNP.
 C., MN.
 The membership consists of patients and their families, health care providers, educators and volunteers who support the mission of the organization.
 Supported by federal, pharmaceutical, institutional, and private funds, it has grown to be a referral center for the U.S., Canada, Mexico, and other countries.
-We appreciate the support of the Children's Miracle Network, Central Illinois.

 Description of Goals